Shrinkage Estimation of Network Spillovers with Factor Structured Errors: Asymptotic Results

 \subsection{Asymptotic Distribution}

-An implication of the model selection consistency result obtained in Proposition \ref{Prop3} is that the asymptotic distribution of nonzero coefficient estimates coincides with that of the infeasible `oracle' estimator, which uses knowledge of which parameters are truly zero.
+An implication of the model selection consistency result obtained in Proposition \ref{Prop3} is that the asymptotic distribution of the nonzero coefficient estimates coincides with that of the infeasible `oracle' estimator, which uses knowledge of which parameters are truly zero.
 The limiting distribution of the nonzero coefficient estimates is derived appealing to this result, and, in keeping with the high dimensional literature, this is done indirectly, by considering arbitrary linear combinations of parameters.
-In adopting this approach, the results which are obtained are pointwise and therefore, as remarked in Section \ref{Penalty} it is important for the validity of these results that the true parameters have fixed values that are, by Assumption \ref{AS:4.0}, well separated from zero.
-A consequence of the lack of uniformity is that the finite sample distribution of the estimator may be quite different to that derived in Theorem \ref{Thrm1}; a point made clear by \cite{leeb}.
+As remarked in Section \ref{Penalty}, it is important for the validity of this approach that the true parameters have fixed values that are, by Assumption \ref{AS:4.0}, well separated from zero.
+If this were not the case then the finite sample distribution of the estimator could be quite different to that derived in Theorem \ref{Thrm1}; a point made clear by \cite{leeb}.
 However, this is a broader issue in the literature and is particularly difficult to overcome in models of significant complexity, where obtaining uniform results is often challenging.